Bhai Dooj

-Bhai Dooj (Also known as, Bhai Tika, Bhaubeej, Bhai Beej, Bhai Phonta or Bhratri Dwitiya) is a festival celebrated by Hindus on the second lunar day of the Shukla Paksha (bright fortnight) of Kartika, the eighth month of the Vikram Samvat Hindu calendar or the Shalivahana Shaka calendar.
+Bhai Dooj, Bhai Tika, Bhaubeej, Bhai Beej, Bhai Phonta or Bhratri Dwitiya is a festival celebrated by Hindus on the second lunar day of the Shukla Paksha (bright fortnight) of Kartika, the eighth month of the Vikram Samvat Hindu calendar or the Shalivahana Shaka calendar.
 It is celebrated during the Diwali or Tihar festival and Holi festival.
-The celebrations of this day are similar to the festival of Raksha Bandhan.
+Bhai Dooj is a Hindu festival celebrating the relationship between brothers and sisters.The celebrations of this day are similar to the festival of Raksha Bandhan.

 A traditional Newari painting about Kija puja's legend.

 In the southern part of India, the day is celebrated as Yama Dwitiya.
 In the Kayastha community, two Bhai Doojs are celebrated.
-The more famous one comes on the second day after Diwali.
+The more famous one occurs on the second day after Diwali.
 But the lesser-known one is celebrated a day or two after Diwali.
-In Haryana and Uttar Pradesh, a ritual is also followed, a dry coconut (named gola in regional language) with klewa tied along its width for worshipping is also used at the time of doing aarti of a brother.
-In Bengal, the day is celebrated as Bhai Phota, which comes one day after Kali Puja.
+In Haryana and Uttar Pradesh a ritual is also followed, a dry coconut (named gola in regional language) with klewa tied along its width for worshipping is also used at the time of doing aarti of a brother.
+In Bengal the day is celebrated as Bhai Phota, which comes one day after Kali Puja.